Ptujec/LaunchBar/Mastodon/README.md

 <img src="05.jpg" width="582"/>

+You can use `⌘↩` to view your timeline after a successful post.

 **Note**: This action requires an API-Token.
 See 2) for how to create an API-Token.
 For this action you need to check `write:statuses`.
 (If you use the same application as above you need to regenerate the token for the new permissions to take effect.)